Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 **Sample size:** 7 participants

-**Method:** Combination of qualitative [usability testing](https://www.nngroup.com/articles/usability-testing-101/) and [user interviews](https://www.nngroup.com/articles/user-interviews/)
+**Method:** Combination of [usability testing](https://www.nngroup.com/articles/usability-testing-101/) and [user interviews](https://www.nngroup.com/articles/user-interviews/) resulting in qualitative data.

 **Team:** [Isabela Presedo-Floyd](https://github.com/isabela-pf), [Tania Allard](https://github.com/trallard/), [Stephannie Jimenez Gacha](https://github.com/steff456), and [Gabriel Fouasnon](https://github.com/gabalafou/) via [Quansight Labs](https://labs.quansight.org/)

-## Limits
+## Limitations

-While this study provides insights into how JupyterLab may function for users of assistive technology, it is important to explicitly note limits and gaps in this specific study.
+While this study provides insights into how JupyterLab may function for users of assistive technology, it is important to explicitly note the limitations and gaps in this specific study.

 - **We worked with a small sample size of seven participants.** These participants joined as a part of an open call, so they are self-selected.
 Facilitators did select from within the larger group to make sure participants had used Jupyter tools before and were in a region where we could send payment.
 - **None of the participants used a screen reader.** Screen readers are a prominent group of assistive tech and critical to test with, so an ideal sample would absolutely include them.
 Of the assistive tech used by participants in this study, none of them present notebook content back to their users in a strictly non-visual way.
 For example, a screen magnifier user does interact with the notebook very differently than someone working without magnification.
 But both screen magnifier users and default magnification users are using their vision to read what is on the screen; they are able to directly interact with visual information.
 A screen reader user would have that content interpreted by the screen reader and read to them; they are interacting with an interpretation of visual information which is often where major issues arise.
-- **This study is not an attempt to determine JupyterLab’s compliance with any single accessibility standard.** These results are not an accessibility statement for JupyterLab, JupyterHub, or any related Jupyter projects.
+- **This study is not an attempt to determine JupyterLab’s conformance with any accessibility standard.** These results are not an accessibility statement for JupyterLab, JupyterHub, or any related Jupyter projects.

 ## Findings